incertae-sedis/cavatica/README.md

 # Cavatica
+Code and pipeline for fetching PubMed and PubMed Central data and co-author network analysis.
+This tool can be used to identify author trends among several search terms.

-Multi-network analysis of network analysis papers and their software.
+An example, I've used these scripts to do a multi-network analysis of network analysis papers and their software.

 The name comes from Charlotte's Web since her full name was Charlotte A. Cavatica.
 Although Cavatica also refers to barn spider.

 ## Pipeline